lee-jason/jasonjl.github.io/_posts/2025-09-30-adventures-in-vibe-coding.md

 My first approach led to something like the following.
 FastAPI API Server deployed on EC2, Vite front-end deployed bundled and deployed to S3 served by CloudFront, On demand Postgres DB on Aurora, artifacts created in github actions.
 This was a fully fledged development and deployment environment and a basic product spun up in around a few days.

 I felt very empowered to make large migrations and architecture refactors.
 Aurora pricing was larger than I initially imagined since I thought I'm only charged for requests.
 Turns out I'm charged for work units, which there is a minimum amount of work units needed to keep it running.
 I switched over to a very low speced RDS to see if this would help.
 It did but was still too high for essentially no requests per minute.
-I ultimately swapped over to Supabase RDS which is free, but shuts down after around seven days.
-All of this infra was managed through terraform.
+I ultimately swapped over to Supabase Postgres which is free, but shuts down after around seven days.
+All of this infra is managed through terraform.

 {% include img.html page=page name="costs.png" width=500 %}

-I thought the cost of paying for EC2 for my API server was too expensive so I migrated from a EC2 server to AWS Apprunner since apprunner is a pay for requests system.
-I thought I would save a lot of money since my site receives like 0 requests per minute, but turns out Apprunner also needs to be kept alive, and is forcibly kept alive with a periodic health check ping to your api server.
+I thought the cost of paying for EC2 for my API server was too expensive so I migrated from a EC2 server to AWS Apprunner since Apprunner is a pay for requests system.
+I thought I would save a lot of the costs since my site receives like 0 requests per minute, but turns out Apprunner also needs to be kept alive, and is forcibly kept alive with a periodic health check ping to your api server.
 I accepted and ate the cost on this one.

 # personalstorage
 {% include img.html page=page name="personalcloud.png" %}